-COVID-19
+COVID-19 Update

-The Company continues to closely monitor how COVID-19 is affecting its employees, customers, and business operations.
+The Company continues to monitor how COVID-19 is affecting its employees, customers, and business operations.
 In our continued response to the COVID-19 pandemic, we implemented operational changes to promote the safety of our workforce and to allow us to continue to serve our customers.
-In the markets in which we operate, we have generally seen improving macroeconomic conditions and saw steady improvements in our results of operations in 2021 and into 2022.
+In the markets in which we operate, we saw generally improving macroeconomic conditions and steady improvements in our results of operations in 2021 and into 2022.

-In the United States, we saw strong and improving macroeconomic conditions throughout 2021 and into 2022, including strong gross domestic product ("GDP") growth and falling unemployment rates.
-We saw similar improvements in our international markets, although in certain of these markets there remains higher ongoing concerns about the impact of COVID-19.
-These overall economic improvements are evident in our 2022 results, as revenues for the three months ended March 31, 2022 grew 43.8% compared to the three months ended March 31, 2021.
-Further discussion regarding the impact of the pandemic to our operations for the three months ended March 31, 2022 and 2021 is provided within this Management's Discussion and Analysis of Financial Condition and Results of Operations.
+In the United States, we saw positive macroeconomic and labor market conditions throughout 2021 and into 2022, including overall gross domestic product ("GDP") growth and low unemployment rates.
+We saw similar improvements in our international markets, although in certain of these markets there are higher ongoing concerns about the impact of COVID-19.
+These overall positive economic conditions have helped support our 2022 results, with revenues for the six months ended June 30, 2022 growing 27.5% compared to the six months ended June 30, 2021.
+Further discussion regarding the impact of the pandemic on our operations for the three and six months ended June 30, 2022 and 2021 is provided within this Management's Discussion and Analysis of Financial Condition and Results of Operations.

-Given the ongoing uncertainty and unpredictable nature of the pandemic, including the impact of virus variants and the effectiveness of vaccines against those variants, COVID-19 may have a material and adverse impact on various aspects of our business in the future, including our results of operations.
-The Company will continue to closely monitor the associated impacts and take appropriate actions in an effort to mitigate the COVID-19 pandemic's negative effects on the Company's operations and financial results.
+Given the ongoing uncertainty and unpredictable nature of the pandemic and related macroeconomic factors, including the impact of virus variants and the effectiveness of vaccines against those variants, COVID-19 may have a material and adverse impact on various aspects of our business in the future, including our results of operations.
+The Company will continue to monitor the associated impacts and take appropriate actions in an effort to mitigate the COVID-19 pandemic's negative effects on the Company's operations and financial results.
 For additional information, see our "Risk Factors" and "Management's Discussion and Analysis of Financial Condition and Results of Operations" included in the Company's Annual Report on Form 10-K for the year ended December 31, 2021.